haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 ## Description
-This course describes the fundamentals of human brain structure and function as relevant to human communication.
-Methods used to probe the neural bases of speech, language, and hearing function along with current research findings are addressed.
-An understanding of how the brain processes speech and language provides insight into neurological disorders that affect communication.
+This course describes the fundamentals of human brain organization and function as relevant to human communication.
+Cutting-edge and time-tested neuroscientific methods are emphasized, empowering students to critically evaluate current research literature on hearing, language, speech, and swallowing.
+Our understanding of the functional organization of the brain will both provide insight into and gain insights from neurological conditions that affect communication at different stages of life.

-## Learning Outcomes
-1. Understand the auditory and non-auditory effects of acoustic overexposure.
-2. Identify the key components of hearing-loss prevention programs, and design protocols and materials for implementing national guidelines for hearing protection.
-3. Perform environmental acoustic measurements, personal exposure assessments, selection of hearing protection devices, and estimation of real-world acoustic attentuation provided by such devices for an individual user.
-4. Understand basic concepts in pharmacology, identify common drugs used in otolaryngological practice, and important classes of drugs and other substances with known ototoxicity.
-5. Develop materials for implementing ototoxicity monitoring in medical contexts and clinical trials.
-6. Understand the molecular mechanisms leading to noise- and drug-induced hearing damage (and their overlap), and identify candidate targets and agents for otoprotection and restoration.

 ## Learning Resources, Technology, & Texts